Shubhangi-Tiwari/Capstone-Project-EDA---Hotel-Booking/README.md

 14.Which age group is most likely to book hotel?

-15.How many people preferred to stay in hotels?
+15.How long people preferred to stay in hotels?

 # Conclusion